Hypertension Model and Telemetry Assay

 Telemetry methods allow for the continuous and stress-free measurement of blood pressure parameters including diastolic, systolic, mean arterial pressure, pulse pressure and pulse and are therefore ideal for use with the SHR model.
 The ability to monitor blood pressure in a home cage environment provides a significant advantage compared to other methods such as tail cuff.
 Once implanted and activated blood pressure telemetry probes can provide data for up to 6 weeks.

-Blood pressure telemetry can be used in mice or rats and is therefore applicable to other animal models in cardiovascular research including model of atherosclerosis (hypertension atherosclerosis; atherosclerosis blood pressure).
+Blood pressure telemetry in animal models of hypertension can be used in mice or rats and is therefore applicable to other animal models in cardiovascular research including model of atherosclerosis (hypertension atherosclerosis; atherosclerosis blood pressure).